rhencyd/ll/README.md

-Little Lemon Food Ordering App is an online ordering app that has pretty basic functionality and very smooth navigation between screens.
+Little Lemon Food Ordering App is an online ordering app that

+This application represents the culmination and demonstration of the skills acquired in my preparation as an iOS Developer.

+During this project, I developed a end-to-end food ordering app for a fictional company called Little Lemon, which has all the necessary functionality to order food from a restaurant using pretty user based UI and very smooth navigation between screens.